4 more arrested in $102M Louvre jewel heist, Paris prosecutor says

 The robbery has focused attention on security at the Louvre, the world's most-visited museum.

-The thieves took less than eight minutes to force their way through a window into the ornate Apollo Gallery, break into the jewelry display cases with disc cutters and make off with the trove, descending on a freight lift to meet up with riders on scooters who whisked them away.
+The thieves took less than eight minutes to force their way into the museum and leave, using a freight lift to reach the building's window.
+Footage from museum cameras showed two broke into the ornate Apollo Gallery, cutting into the jewelry display cases with disc cutters and making off with the trove, while two riders on scooters whisked them away.

 The emerald-set imperial crown of Napoleon III’s wife, Empress Eugénie, containing more than 1,300 diamonds, was later found outside the museum.